cocotb/cocotb/documentation/source/index.rst

 How does cocotb work?
 *********************

-A typical cocotb testbench requires no additional RTL code.
+A typical cocotb testbench requires no additional :term:`RTL` code.
-The Design Under Test (DUT) is instantiated as the toplevel in the simulator without any wrapper code. cocotb drives stimulus onto the inputs to the DUT (or further down the hierarchy) and monitors the outputs directly from Python.
+The Design Under Test (:term:`DUT`) is instantiated as the toplevel in the simulator without any wrapper code. cocotb drives stimulus onto the inputs to the :term:`DUT` (or further down the hierarchy) and monitors the outputs directly from Python.

 .. image:: diagrams/svg/cocotb_overview.svg